In this article:

 A credit score ranges from 300 to 850 and is a numerical rating that measures a person's likelihood to repay a debt.
 A higher credit score signals that a borrower is lower risk and more likely to make on-time payments.
 Credit scores are often used to help determine the likelihood someone will pay what they owe on debts such as loans, mortgages, credit cards, rent and utilities.
 Lenders may use credit scores to evaluate loan qualification, credit limit and interest rate.

 For a score with a range between 300 and 850, a credit score of 700 or above is generally considered good.
 A score of 800 or above on the same range is considered to be excellent.
 Most consumers have credit scores that fall between 600 and 750.
-In 2020, the average FICO® Score☉ in the U.S. reached 710—an increase of seven points from the previous year.
+In 2021, the average FICO® Score☉ in the U.S. reached 714—an increase of four points from the previous year.
 Higher scores can make creditors more confident that you will repay your future debts as agreed.
 But creditors may also set their own definitions for what they consider to be good or bad credit scores when evaluating consumers for loans and credit cards.